 The Company has appointed PwC as its external auditor, in accordance with requirements in the Corporations Act 2001 (Cth).
 PwC has served as the auditor of the Company since 2014.
 The audit was put out to tender in 2017 and PwC was retained as the auditor.
-As part of the re-tendering, the responsible PwC partner was changed and Chris Dodd was introduced as the lead audit partner.
+In 2022, Trevor Johnston was introduced as the lead audit partner.

-PwC's lead audit partner was available at the AGM to answer questions relevant to the external audit of the Company's 2021 financial statements.
+PwC's lead audit partner was available at the AGM to answer questions relevant to the external audit of the Company's 2022 financial statements.